Find out about or research themes and academic leads

-Excellence is recognised through substantial investment from both industry and research councils, leading to high impact research outputs and we deliver skin and hair science knowledge and expertisae into undergraduate and post graduate programmes of study in the Faculty of Life Sciences and we provide an exciting research environment for our graduate and post graduate students.
+We deliver skin and hair science knowledge and expertise into undergraduate and post graduate programmes of study in the Faculty of Life Sciences and we provide an exciting research environment for our graduate and post graduate students.

 Our overall aim is to develop a substantial skin and hair sciences portfolio centred on high quality, high impact research with a balanced mix of translational and basic projects set in a high performing, financially sustainable centre of research excellence.
 Professor Julie Thornton, Director, Centre for Skin Sciences